asrbic/Procedural_Ore_Generator/readme.md

 4. Copy the contents to a new directory in C:\Users\<username>\AppData\Roaming\SpaceEngineers\Mods\
 5. Add the directory you created to the mod list of a game in Space Engineers and test.
 You do not need to create a new world.
 6. Select the directory containing your mod in the mod list and click Publish in the bottom right to upload it to the Steam Workshop
+   - The program will print out a formatted table detailing the count of tiles generated for each type of ore (Everything between [table]...[/table]).
+You can paste this directly into the steam item description.

 tl;dr: run.bat

 ## Configuration Options
 - planetDataPath (default null): Directory of PlanetDataFiles containing data for each planet.
 If null, no ore generation will occur.